eigentaylor/eigentaylor.github.io/_posts/2026-01-15-practicalapproval.md

 - Practical: The acceptability question is **simple to ask and tally**.
 Approval voting is logistically practical and far simpler to understand, administrate, and interact with than any ranked system.
 - Internally consistent and robust: Approval voting always respects the expressed preferences of the electorate in a consistent manner, guaranteeing legitimacy of the winner.
 - Empirically Condorcet-efficient: Approval voting elects the ranked Condorcet winner a strong majority of the time in practice, while being far simpler and more practical than any ranked Condorcet method.
+Further, failures are invisible to the public, preserving trust in the system.

 The choice is clear.